 Data Conversion Scope and Quote

-Cartegraph’s data services department will guide you through the conversion process, perform a thorough analysis, and provide a quotation for costs and estimation of conversion run times.
-Cartegraph will also provide you a unique file transfer protocol (FTP) site to help you convert your data.
-Or, you can provide your data and conversion preferences to Cartegraph’s data services department and they will convert the data for you.
+Cartegraph’s services department will guide you through the conversion process, perform a thorough analysis, and provide a quotation for costs and estimation of conversion run times.
+Cartegraph will also provide you a unique Microsoft OneDrive link to help you convert your data.
+Or, you can provide your data and conversion preferences to Cartegraph’s services department and they will convert the data for you.

 Cartegraph will work closely with you to develop a detailed field-by-field mapping of your legacy data into the corresponding and appropriate fields within the Cartegraph database tables.
 This process is conducted via phone and over the web, and will be fully documented for your approval and authorization.

 Once authorized, Cartegraph will move your legacy information into the corresponding and appropriate Cartegraph database tables in a test environment.
 Cartegraph service professionals will guide you through the normalization of data to ensure that the process is successful.
 Once the process is completed, you will review the data for discrepancies.

 Under your direction, Cartegraph conversion services will move the current or legacy information into the Cartegraph database tables for use.
 To help minimize risk and downtime, Cartegraph recommends that a test conversion be performed, rather than immediate conversion into a production database.